RubaXa/react-spy/README.md

 ### Usage
-For Example with Google Analytics
+For example with Google Analytics

 ```js
 // Btn.js